 Once those changes are made, it should look like this.

 The next (and most rewarding) step is visualization.
-I used a horizontal bar chart that compares current monthly AdWords spend to current portion of the month.
+I used a horizontal bar chart that compares current monthly Google Ads spend to current portion of the month.
 The chart settings and final product look like this.